Eslam-Abdelaziz/Car-Rental-Website-Autoviva/README.md

 8. select Multiple StartUp Projects option.
 9. select CarRental.API and AdminPanel as start.
 10. Run "Multiple StartUp Projects".
+11. add admin email and password using API
+12. login by them to adminn dashboard

 ## Contributing